 Emotional immaturity is actually harmful to your development.
-Emotional maturity and growth are like any other skill; it takes practice.
+Emotional maturity and growth are like any other skill; they take practice.

 This is how you learn to form deeper connections with people, communicate effectively, and grow from mistakes.

-All of these are important skills for anyone who wants to have healthy relationships, friendships, and working relationships.
+These are important skills for anyone who wants healthy relationships, friendships, and working relationships.
 When you ghost people, instead of having those difficult complications, you stay stuck in immature patterns.

 Ghosting can be a warning sign that you need to work on developing emotional maturity.